jiangfeng1124/mlkid/README.md

-mlkid implements a small set of easily understood machine learning modules with Python and c++.
+<b>MLkid</b> implements a small set of easily understood machine learning modules with Python and c++.

 The data are mostly from the UCI Machine Learning Repository: http://archive.ics.uci.edu/ml/